SixArm/topics/topics/advertising-business-model-pros-cons/index.md

 # Advertising business model pros/cons

-The advertising business model has advantages and disadvantages, for companies and advertisers.
+The advertising business model has pros (i.e. advantages) and cons (i.e. disadvantages), for companies as well as for advertisers.

-**Key advantages**:
+**Pros**:

 * **Reach**: Advertisers can reach a large audience or user base through the company's platform, which can help them increase brand awareness and sales.